lguerard/ContextDots/README.md

 PERSONALIZE CONTEXTDOTS
 -------------------------

-+ If you want to change the bullets' or background colours, here is a set of popular colours:
++ The macro is set up to use the 6th color of the theme of the presentation.

-vbBlack, vbRed, vbGreen, vbYellow, vbBlue, vbWhite
+This can be changed by changing the number line 22.

 If you look for a specific colour, you might want to look for your colour's RGB values and write "RGB(r, g, b)" in the code